General Information and FAQ

 How much volunteering is asked of each family?

-To adequately support our band program, each family should plan to volunteer a total of 45 hours throughout the year.
+To adequately support our band program, each family should plan to volunteer for one shift or job at 4 performances (including competitions and parades) and one football game throughout the fall.
 There are many volunteer opportunities available including pushing equipment onto the field at football games or competitions, hemming or washing uniforms at home, driving kids around, feeding the kids, coordinating a fundraiser, and much more.
 Try everything at least once, and see what you like the best.
-It really is a lot of fun!

-Each family is asked to be involved in our biggest fundraisers: Marchathon (August) and CBA Regionals (October).
+Additionally, we ask that every family participate in our two big annual fundraisers: Marchathon (August) and CBA Regionals (October).

 How do I sign up to volunteer?

 Volunteer opportunities are communicated to families primarily via email and at the Parent Meetings.
 Opportunities exist for competition days, fundraisers, and to assist the various Board Chairs with subcommittees.
 Parents receive email links to the sign-up sheets (usually via the weekly newsletter).
-For general volunteer questions, contact Lori Winslow (Booster President) or Holly Welty (Booster Vice President) and they can get you connected!
+For general volunteer questions, contact one of our co-presidents, Jen Henson (jeniferh77@gmail.com) or Mary Van Zale (maryvanzale@gmail.com) or our vice president Holly Welty (hlwelty@gmail.com).
+They can get you connected!

 What is CutTime and how do I sign up?